Tag Archive for: PCI DSS

 With the new Associate QSA programme of the Payment Card Industry Security Standards Council (PCI SSC), an opportunity has now been defined through which new talents with a basic level of professional experience can advance towards QSA approval.

 Associate QSA will be accompanied by an experienced QSA mentor.
 The development and increasing audit experience of the Associate QSA are regularly reflected and documented.
-In this way, it is monitored and ensured that the employee has comprehensive experience in all relevant areas until he or she obtains QSA accreditation.
+In this way, it is monitored and ensured that the employee has comprehensive experience in all relevant areas until he or she obtains QSA approval.

 SRC provides training